dmbarbour/glas/docs/GlasChannels.md

 What we can do with channels:

 * *send* - send data over a channel.
 * *recv* - receive data from a channel
 * *attach* - send a new subchannel over a channel
-* *accept* - receive a subchannel from a channel (is ordered with receiving data)
+* *accept* - receive a subchannel from a channel
-* *pipe* - ask system to permanently bind inputs from one channel as outputs to another and vice versa.
+* *pipe* - ask system to connect two channels, piping all future communications.
+This allows some optimizations by removing the program as a middleman.
 * *copy* - copy a channel such that inputs (recv/accept) is copied are copied and outputs (send/attach) are merged in non-deterministic order.
 * *drop* - tell system you won't be reading or writing from a channel in future.
 * *test* - ask system whether channel is active - test fails if remote endpoints are closed and there is no pending input in the buffer.
 (More than one remote endpoint is possible due to 'copy'.)
-* *tune* - tell system that a channel will be used in some refined manner (such as read-only or write-only) to help optimize system performance.
+* *tune* - inform the system that a channel will be used in some refined manner (read-only, write-only, attach/accept only, buffer size hints, etc.).

+Note that 'accept' and 'recv' must preserve corresponding order with 'attach' and 'send'.

 How we obtain our channels:

 * *create* - create a new, associated pair of channels.
-(This was called 'pipe' with mode:bind in source API.)
 These channels are local to the runtime, thus implementation is a lot more ad-hoc.

 * *tcp binding* - create a channel by wrapping a TCP listener or TCP connection.
 This wrapper will implicitly handle subchannels, data serialization, content-addressed storage, and integration with content distribution networks.
   * *listener* - a channel bound to a TCP listener will only receive subchannels corresponding to TCP connections.
 Close the listener via 'drop'.